 Segregation of duties in terms of authorisation, responsibility and accountability is applied across the Trust to all budget holders, SLT and finance teams.
 On a termly basis an internal finance audit is undertaken by the Trust's Senior Finance Officer to ensure compliance with key financial risks.
-Annually internal scrutiny assurance checks are undertaken by an external firm on behalf of the Trustees.
+Annually internal scrutiny assurance checks are undertaken by independent auditors on behalf of the Trustees.
 These tests are defined by the Audit Committee in line with the key risks to the Trust.

-The Risk Register is reviewed regularly during the year to ensure the key strategic risks are monitored and ensure mitigation procedures are in place were appropriate.
+The Risk Register was reviewed regularly during the previous year to ensure the key strategic risks are monitored and ensure mitigation procedures are in place where appropriate.
+An updated risk register for the new five year action plan is currently being scrutinised.
 Actions taken to manage risk include the purchase of an appropriate level of insurance cover and seeking professional advice from Human Resources, Accountants and Legal Services when required.